Sculptra

 Sculptra Alternatives

-While the long-lasting effects of Sculptra are unique, some dermal fillers such as Juvederm and Radiesse can be used to treat more mild depressions in the skin, like lines and wrinkles.
+While the long-lasting effects of Sculptra are unique, some dermal fillers such as RHA fillers and Radiesse can be used to treat more mild depressions in the skin, like lines and wrinkles.

 To learn more about how long-lasting Sculptra in Cincinnati can work to restore lost volume to your face, please contact Dr. Mandell-Brown to schedule a consultation.